OMR-Research/tf-end-to-end/README.md

 }
 ```

+## Corpora

+This repository is intended for the Printed Images of Music Staves (PrIMuS) dataset.

+PrIMuS can be donwloaded from https://grfia.dlsi.ua.es/primus/

 ## Using the repository

 More details about how to run the training and prediction stages will be given soon.